-It’s a 40 minutes or so drive.
+It’s a 40-minutes or so drive.
 Again, you buy the ticket to the person selling it on the bus.
-The H21 will leave you 300 metres from the Wall.
+The H21 will leave you 300 meters from the Wall.
 You will see a sign pointing in the right direction.
 And you will walk through this cute small village.

 There are some food shops and a small supermarket.
 As this is still not a very touristic section, you won’t have to wait or pay exorbitant prices.

 To come back you will do the exact opposite.
-You will take the bus in the same parking spot where you got off.
+You will take the bus to the same parking spot where you got off.

 Again, but shorter: